 ‘Hidden Figure’ Katherine Johnson: One Of The World’s First Computers

-Born in 1918 in the little town of White Sulphur Springs, West Virginia, Katherine Johnson was a research mathematician, who was simply fascinated by numbers.
+Born in 1918 in the little town of White Sulphur Springs, West Virginia, Katherine Johnson, a research mathematician, who was simply fascinated by numbers, was born.
 Fascinated by numbers and able to dissect numbers in so many different forms, Johnson was a high school freshman by the time she was 10 years old.
 A truly amazing feat in an era when school for African-Americans normally stopped at eighth grade.

 “I counted everything.
 I counted the steps to the road, the steps up to church, the number of dishes and silverware I washed … anything that could be counted, I did,” said Johnson.

 Now, the talented 99-year-old’s story is being told on the Hollywood screen with Taraji P. Henson playing her in the hit movie, Hidden Figures.
 And Janelle Monet and Octavia Spencer playing her cohorts in this true story.